Nexfinity/CakeyBot-Wiki/core/localization.md

 > New translations are constantly being added to the bot.
 This means some strings/phrases may not be translated yet especially for features that have been added recently.
 {.is-info}

-Cakey Bot (and our web dashboard) both support over 14 different languages.
+Cakey Bot (and our web dashboard) both support over 15 different languages.
 The language can be changed per-server and will apply for every user in that server.
 You can change the server's language from our web dashboard.
 Currently supported languages are listed below:

 * English
+* French
 * Dutch/Nederlands `(Vikthor)`
 * German/Deutsch `(Marcel, MST2 & Angelo)`
 * Korean/한국어 `(Johnmacro)`